Wisconsin prosecutor accused of having sex with defendants

 The case echoes that of Calumet County’s former district attorney, Ken Kratz, who resigned in 2010 after the AP reported he had sent 30 text messages trying to strike up an affair with a domestic abuse victim while he was prosecuting her ex-boyfriend on a strangulation charges.

-Steffen served as Burnett County’s district attorney for 10 years before he lost a reelection bid in 2016.
+Steffen served as Polk County’s district attorney for 10 years before he lost a reelection bid in 2016.
+He joined Burnett County’s office in 2017.
 He pleaded no contest to disorderly conduct in Dane County in 2019.

 Follow Todd Richmond on Twitter: https://twitter.com/trichmond1

-Note: This story was first published on Feb.
-8. It was updated on Feb.
-10 to correct that Steffen served for 10 years as district attorney of Polk County, not Burnett County.